deanrobertcook/acht/content/my-values.md

 draft: true
 priority: 900
 ---
+Our values are perhaps the most important things we have, and we all have them.
+They implicitly guide every action that we undertake as human beings.
+However, when we are not clear on our values we are easily distracted and persuaded by others who might wish to exploit us.

+While we should constantly assess and challenge our own values, we don't always have, and I would argue, don't always *need* a cognitive rationale for their existence.
+Some are axiomatic, others intuitive.

+Below is a list of the values I strive to live by and would wish to see more of in the world.
 ## Local, regional, national, then global
 - A.k.a. apply your own oxygen mask before you help those around you.
 - You understand your home better than you understand someone elses.
 You know where things are and how they work.
 You can use that understanding to effect more change.